alex-rk86/redmine-jira-import/README.md

 - Removing of history changes with the same status, like In Progress -> In Progress due consolidated statuses.
 - Text custom fields support with configurable mapping
 - Mostly changed settings moved to config file
+- Support for Jira labels (can be mapped to custom field)
 - Something I likely forgot...